CaelusSantannaBiorobotics/GZ-PX4-docker/README.md

 ## Running PX4-offboard

+- `cd ros2_ws` to
+- `rosdep install -y -r -q --from-paths src --ignore-src --rosdistro humble` to download dependencies
-- `cd ros2_ws && colcon build` to build ros2 workspace
+- `colcon build` to build ros2 workspace
-- `source install/setup.bash` to source the ros2 environment
+- `source install/setup.bash` to source the ros2 environment (this will be done automatically for the next bash sessions)
 - From the built repository under px4_offboard, to run the offboard script, run `ros2 run px4_offboard [script name]` to communicate between the gazebo and ros2 envrionment and use offboard controls with px4.

 Examples: